 Top Network Engineer Interview Questions

 Expect a mix of both behavioral and technical networking interview questions.
-You might be asked about different web tools you’ve worked with to build computer networks.
+You might be asked about common web tools like VPN servers or web tools you’ve worked with to build computer networks.
 Similarly, you might have to recount past work experiences where you demonstrated strong communication or liaising experience.

 We’ve separated our list of computer networks interview questions by difficulty to help you find the ones most relevant to your experience.

 Looking for an entry-level role?
 Start with these network support engineer interview questions.